 An Institutional Review Board (IRB) is a federally mandated panel that is charged with overseeing the protection of human participants in research.
 Stanford's IRB procedures are spelled out on the website Human Subjects Research and IRB.

 You are required to receive IRB approval before you begin research and it is never granted retroactively.
 If you do not have IRB approval prior to the start of your research project, you may confront complications down the road (e.g., barred from publishing a paper on your study, etc.).

 Not sure where to begin?
-Many undergraduates find the "For Researchers" and FAQs sections of the IRB web pages especially helpful.
+Many undergraduates find the "For Non-Medical Researchers" and FAQs sections of the IRB web pages especially helpful.

 If you and your faculty mentor are still unsure whether your project requires IRB review, consult with Stanford's IRB: